k5id/k5id/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently learning MERN Stack
+- 🔭 I’m currently learning Full Stack Web Development
 - 📫 How to reach me: https://twitter.com/sidd_hub